saveryanov/auto-requirements/README.md

 # auto-requirements

-Autoreq is a program that allows to search in current directory all requirement packages and install them via npm.
+Autoreq is a program that allows to parse js files in current directory to find used packages and install them or uninstall unused ones.

 ## Install